CSS360-2025-Fall/Group-6-Bot/analysis.md

 A possible remedy involves removing this command and instead using a script with unit tests to ensure the leaderboard implementation is working correctly.

 ## Missing Rate Limiting Protection
 Even if the leaderboard command issue was identified, the bot lacks any rate limiting mechanism across all commands.
-This allows abuse scenarios:
+This allows the following abuse scenarios:

 Users can spam commands to overwhelm the bot or Discord API

+No protection against bot raids or coordinated spam attacks